Engelberg/instaparse/README.md

 ### String case sensitivity

-One interesting difference between EBNF and ABNF grammars is that in EBNF, string terminals are case-sensitive whereas in ABNF, all string terminals are case-*in*sensitive.
-If you like ABNF's case-insensitive approach, but want to use Instaparse's somewhat richer EBNF syntax, there are a couple options available to you.
+One notable difference between EBNF and ABNF notations is that in EBNF, string terminals are case-sensitive, whereas in ABNF, string terminals are traditionally case-*in*sensitive.

-If you want *all* of the string terminals in your Instaparse EBNF grammar to be case-insensitive, the simplest solution is to use the `:string-ci true` keyword argument when calling `insta/parser` to make the strings case-insensitive:
+Instaparse follows the respective behaviors of the two notations by default, but in both cases, the case-sensitivity is overridable with the `:string-ci` flag, which states for sure whether all string terminals in the grammar are case-insensitive.

+	;; EBNF, case-sensitive
 	=> ((insta/parser "S = 'a'+") "AaaAaa")
 	Parse error at line 1, column 1:
 	AaaAaa